JPedro2/Cloud-Native-Demo/README.md

 With _Istio_ at full steam we then focus on getting visibility into how the cluster and the application are performing.
 We start by using _Kiali_ which comes natively integrated with _Istio_ and provides visibility at the network service layer.
 We then implement _AppDynamics Agents_, at the infrastructure (i.e. cluster) and application layer.

 ### Cluster-Agent
 This agent is deployed in its own _namespace_ and collects metrics and metadata for the entire cluster, including every node and namespace down to the container level, via the Kubernetes API.
-It then sends this information to the AppDynamics Controller.
+It then sends this information to the _AppDynamics_ controller.

 [![Cluster Agent Diagram](./docs/img/cluster-agent-arch.png)](./docs/img/cluster-agent-arch.png)

 The _AppDynamics cluster-agent_ also comes with an _auto-instrument_ feature, only available for _.NET_, _JAVA_ and _Node.js_.
 This dynamically and automatically adds the required application agents to the targeted applications.
-In essence, the _cluster agent_ modifies the application deployment by adding an _init_ container that installs the required AppDynamics application agent on the application container when it automatically restarts.
-Both the _paymentservice_ & _currencyservice_ are _Node.js_ applications so the _AppDynamics cluster-agent_ automatically instruments them, as covered in the _Deployment_ section.
-However, due to some AppDynamics gRPC limitations the information of these are microservices is not being correlated at the _AppDynamics Controller level_.
+In essence, the _cluster agent_ modifies the application deployment by adding an _init_ container that installs the required _AppDynamics_ application agent on the application container when it automatically restarts.
+Both the _paymentservice_ & _currencyservice_ are _Node.js_ applications so the _AppDynamics cluster-agent_ automatically instruments them, as covered in the [Deployment section](https://github.com/JPedro2/Cloud-Native-Demo#cluster-agent-1).
+However, due to some _AppDynamics_ gRPC limitations the information of these are microservices is not being correlated at the _AppDynamics_ controller level.
 The goal is to solve this issue by building a gRPC middleware that allows the AppDynamics controller to correlate the information between the microservices.

 [![Cluster Agent Auto-Instrument Diagram](./docs/img/cluster-agent-auto-instrumentation.png)](./docs/img/cluster-agent-auto-instrumentation.png)

 ### Application Performance Monitoring
-At the moment, from an application perspective, only the _FrontEnd_ microservice is meaningfully instrumented with a AppDynamics APM agent as this is the most used microservice. _Extending the AppDynamics APM agents to the remaining microservices is currently work-in-progress_.
+At the moment, from an application perspective, only the _FrontEnd_ microservice is meaningfully instrumented with a _AppDynamics_ APM agent as this is the most used microservice. _Extending the AppDynamics APM agents to the remaining microservices is currently work-in-progress_.

 ## ThousandEyes
-With AppDynamics providing visibility at both the infrastructure and application layer, this is then augmented with _ThousandEyes Cloud Agents_ that provide **external visibility** from global vantage points (Cloud agents across 58 countries), the internet and browser synthetics.
+With _AppDynamics_ providing visibility at both the infrastructure and application layer, this is then augmented with _ThousandEyes Cloud Agents_ that provide **external visibility** from global vantage points (Cloud agents across 58 countries), the internet and browser synthetics.
 This provides an end-to-end view into the delivery of the _Online Boutique_ app to the user, whilst getting enhanced insights on the user experience.

-The full architecture of the _Online Boutique_ application, with all the tools deployed looks as follows.
+The full architecture of the _Online Boutique_ application, with all the tools deployed, looks as follows.

 [![Full Arch with AppD & TE](./docs/img/full-arch-te-appd.png)](./docs/img/full-arch-te-appd.png)